THE-AI-REAL-ESTATE-INVESTOR/AI-REI-TEACHINGS/README.md

 ## Getting Started
 1. Clone the repository
-2. Switch to `web` branch for development
+2. Switch to `main` branch for development
 3. Make changes in `docs/` directory
-4. Use merge script to deploy to `main`
+4. Use merge script to deploy to `web`
-5. GitHub Pages automatically deploys from `main`
+5. GitHub Pages automatically deploys from `web`

 ---
 *Last updated: March 2024*